exsquire/DO_pipe/README.md

 1. Create a project directory
 2. From the custom folder, upload genScanInputs.sh into the project directory
-3. Make the script executable and run it, filling in your study prefix and email where noted
+3. Make the script executable and run it, filling in your study prefix and email where noted - your cluster folder structure will be made for you.

 > chmod 755 ./genScanInputs\
 > ./genScanInputs -p PREFIX -e EMAIL\